 Body of Work is a multi-disciplinary wellness centre, comprising of a fantastic team of experts, headed up by Ali Sullivan.
-Our Lower Hutt Studio offers Massage Therapy, Yoga, Pilates and Rehabilitative Exercise, Acupuncture, Wellness Counselling, and Naturopath Services.
+Our Lower Hutt Studio offers Massage Therapy, Yoga, Pilates and Exercise Therapy, Acupuncture, Wellness Counselling, and Naturopath Services.

 Body of Work director Ali Sullivan heads up a team of Massage Therapists that will design an individual treatment plan just for you.

 We invite you to an initial consultation that helps us tailor your soft tissue treatment to your requirements.
 We will discuss your needs, your medical history and perform postural and range of movement analysis.
 Orthopaedic testing may also be done where necessary.

 All Body of Work Massage Therapists are registered with Massage New Zealand.